pweerd/bigfile/help.md

 BigFile can open **.zip** and **.gz** files directly.
 The content will be loaded into memory and served from there. gz-files will be loaded via a gzip.exe if found, or via SharpZLib (slower!)

 In case of a zip archive, the largest sub-file will be loaded.
-A dropdown box with the entries from the zip file is shown.
-In the future is should be possible to select a different zip entry from the dropdown...
+Also, a dropdown box with all entries from the zip file is shown.
+Selecting a different entry from that dropdown will load the associated zip entry from the archive.

 The load process is done in the background but regularly sends a partial loaded file to the application, to make it possible to view the file before it is completely loaded.